Pyleks/Milestone-Project-3/README.md

 404 Image license is purchased by me from shutter stock.

 All other images are acquired from [Pixaby](https://pixabay.com/)

+## Assessor
+When reviewing the page, it is advisable to use the admin account, as you get access to all almost all the features, Especially since you can add a new recipe and approve it yourself, without having to change accounts.
+Please note the main difference between a user account and Admin account is that user accounts can not approve But they can see a list of their own submissions.

+It is also advisable to try this process with a regular and admin account to see the entire process.

 ## Disclaimer
 This project is for Educational purpose only